 - Serve with white rice.

-- * If you often get a burn message on your Instant Pot often, make your roux in a separate pot and add in with the veggies.
+Expert Tip: If you often get a burn message on your Instant Pot often, make your roux in a separate pot and add in with the veggies.
 Or, make the roux in the IP, let the pot cool before continuing with the recipe.
-I have an 8-quart pot and this works best for me.

 - Frozen okra is perfect for this recipe.
 Fresh okra can be added.